vladjsvaz/mockoon-demo/markdown/slide-1.md

 ## A demo of `Mockoon`

-`Mockoon` is an application to create REST mock API's.
+`Mockoon` is an application to mock REST API's.

 ## Overview